These vegan Salt and Vinegar Smashed Potatoes are a crispy, easy side dish. Serve them with dinner or at your next Game Day!

 Except– I was feeling a little lazy.
 And I didn’t have any charcoal for my grill.

 But friends– I did have potatoes.

-These salt and vinegar smashed potatoes are addictive, delicious, carb-tastic treats.
+These salt and vinegar smashed potatoes are delicious, carb-tastic treats that you won’t want to stop eating.
 They’re a perfect little side dish for everyone who loves salt and vinegar potato chips.
 Make them for dinner or as a game day snack!

 What Kind of Potatoes Should I Use?

 Red potatoes will give you a creamy smashed potato, and Yukon gold will give you fluffy smashed potatoes.
 Use whichever you have on hand, or whichever you prefer.

 Russet potatoes are a little large for smashed potatoes (although you could try cutting them in half before smashing).
 For Russet potatoes, I prefer to make these crispy oven fries and then serve them with vinegar.

 If you’ve got lots of extra potatoes on hand, try freezing potatoes!